Equality, Diversity and Inclusion

 Each year, we ask our members to tell us about themselves to help us to understand the makeup of the Society.
 This helps us to make efforts to include our entire community, regardless of background.
 The 2020 survey is still open; if you are a member or have attended a virtual or physical meeting in 2020 please contact us if you have not received a link to complete the survey.

-As our data show that 45% of our members are women, we expect that where activities are drawing from our community, those involved will show fair gender representation.
+As our data show that 45% of our members are women and 55% are men, we expect that where activities are drawing from our community, those involved will show fair gender representation.
 In order to inform you of the wider composition of the community, we have also provided data below which shows the proportion of the membership which identifies as from a minority ethnic group, and those who disclose a known disability or impairment.